Bicycles and In-Line Skates/Skateboards

 College business envelopes are provided to authorized departments.

 Posting and Publicity

-Because space for promotion of activities and events is limited, bulletin boards on campus and tables in the Campus Center are reserved for the use of the Gustavus community.
+Because space for promotion of activities and events is limited, bulletin boards on campus and tables in the Jackson Campus Center and the Johnson Student Union are reserved for the use of the Gustavus community.
 Other organizations, businesses, and persons are invited to purchase advertising through the Gustavian Weekly.
 The following guidelines have been established to help the Gustavus community promote events and activities that support the mission of the College:

 Campus Center/Student Union

 - All posters must be stamped by the Information Desk.

 - All posters must include the organization sponsoring the activity as well as the date, time, and location of the activity.

 - A maximum of 10 posters will be stamped for the Student Union and Campus Center.